ovh/docs/pages/cloud/dedicated/save_datas_database_on_storage_ds/guide.en-ca.md

 ### Step 1: Choose the right RAID mode.

-OVH offers a range of [Storage Servers](https://www.ovh.co.uk/dedicated_servers/storage/){.external} with hardware configurations that contain several hard disks.
+OVHcloud offers a range of [Storage Servers](https://www.ovh.com/ca/en/dedicated_servers/storage/){.external} with hardware configurations that contain several hard disks.
 In our example, we are using a software RAID (or softRAID) with four disks, which each have 6 TB capacity.

-With OVH, you can choose between RAID 0, 1, 5, 6 and 10 as configurations for storing your data.
+With OVHcloud, you can choose between RAID 0, 1, 5, 6 and 10 as configurations for storing your data.
 Each of these configurations have pros and cons in terms of performance and resilience.
 So with four disks, we can store data efficiently with RAID 5, 6 or 10 configuration (RAID 0 and 1 are not relevant here).

 Below are some explanations on these RAID types.